Here’s How to Finish Your Year Strong

 - Find time to talk to the individuals concerned and share your thoughts with them.
 Be clear on what you need from them in order to improve collaboration and performance.
 Don’t assume that anyone already knows or shares your priorities.
 Let them know about what matters most to you so that you can either align goals and thinking, or you’re at least clear on each other’s priorities and can work together more effectively.

 - Ask how you could better support your teammate, and what they see your part is in improving the relationship.
 Positive teamwork is always a two-way street.

-- All those lessons learned, good ideas, objectives etc.—record them somewhere.
-Don’t just try and “remember to remember.”
+Record those lessons learned, good ideas, objectives etc. Don’t just try and “remember to remember.”
 Otherwise, chances are you’ll forget something along the way.
 Especially if you have a really, really good holiday.
 And losing those hard-won lessons is like letting gold spill out of your pockets.